YamineeYadav/php-to-ai-learning/README.md

-# php-to-ai-learning
+# PHP to AI Learning Journey
- PHP to AI Learning Journey
+This repo tracks my progress as a PHP developer learning Python and AI integration.
+Week 1: Resume + Python Basics.